ADA Compliance Professionals

 The Web Content Accessibility Guidelines

-When it comes to website accessibility, the legal rules are not wrought into the ADA.
+When it comes to website accessibility, the legal rules are not explicitly included in the ADA.
 However, courts are increasingly referring to the Web Content Accessibility Guidelines (WCAG) for guidance regarding legal claims for online accessibility non-compliance.

-The WCAG is written by the World Wide Web Consortium, which pools resources from various web organizations to write these international standards.
+The WCAG is written by the World Wide Web Consortium, which pools resources from various web organizations to establish these international standards.
 Currently, the WCAG 2.2 is in development and is set to be released later in 2022.
-The latest acknowledged version of these standards can be found in the WCAG 2.1.
+The latest acknowledged version of these standards is WCAG 2.1.

 ADA Compliance for Websites Today